cartrawler/cartrawler.github.io/docs/android/integration.md

 }
 ```

+---

 ## Getting Credentials

-Note: If you do not have these credentials contact you manager, IT or another developer in your team.
+If you do not have these credentials contact your manager, IT, or another developer in your team.

+---

-## Adding dependency to your App
+## Adding the Dependency to your App
-* Next, add the CarTrawler dependency to build.gradle.
-Please use the version number sent to you by the CarTrawler team
+Add the CarTrawler dependency to build.gradle.
+Please use the version number sent to you by CarTrawler.

 ```groovy
 implementation "com.cartrawler.android:car-rental:$latestVersion"
 ```

+{: .note}
-Note: We use semantic versioning to define the SDK version number, so the version number would always follow the pattern major.minor.patch, eg: 1.0.0
+We use semantic versioning to define the SDK version number, so the version number will always follow the pattern major.minor.patch, eg: 1.0.0

 Create a theme that extends the ```CTDayNightTheme```.
 Please refer to the <a href="/docs/android/customisation/themes" target="_blank">theme section</a> for further details.

+---

 ## App Permissions